osmosis-labs/docs/docs/overview/integrate/apr.md

 - **Calculation Time Duration**: The duration in seconds over which the rewards were calculated

 ## CFMM Liquidity Pools(Balancer pools, Stableswap Pools)
-Incentives for CFMM pools involve a broader range of liquidity provision, not concentrated on a specific price range.

 1. **Standard APR Calculation** (for 1 day, 7 days, and 14 days):
    - The APR is calculated for each time frame using the formula: